 By: Tushar Dadarwala on January 18, 2022

 What Role Does A Technical Alignment Manager (TAM) Play In Managed IT?

-If you’ve been researching or talking with managed services providers, you may have noticed a trend.
-Most MSPs talk about the IT experts they have on staff and how they can help businesses just like yours.
+If you’ve been researching or talking with IT support providers, you may have noticed a trend.
+Most providers talk about the IT experts they have on staff and how they can help businesses just like yours.

 You may be wondering about these experts and what they do.

 In this article, we’ll explore the role of a technical alignment manager (TAM) and how it leads to optimal IT infrastructure performance.

-I work as a TAM here at Kelser Corporation, a managed services provider (MSP).
-While all of us at Kelser know that MSPs aren’t for everyone, we are committed to producing informative articles that potential customers can use to figure out if an MSP is right for their organization.
+I work as a TAM here at Kelser Corporation, a managed IT support provider.
+While all of us at Kelser know that managed it isn't for everyone, we are committed to producing informative articles that potential customers can use to figure out if an MSP is right for their organization.